Pathius/newfantastic-recruitment-task/README.md

 ## Description

-This application was originally created for recruitment process at newfantastic company.
+It is a user friendly system of creating and ordering pizzas.
+Application was originally created for recruitment process at newfantastic company.
 After some time, I decided to spend some time and improve it.
-It is a user friendly system of creating and ordering pizzas.

 ## Release History